Skip to content

 Viewing Dependencies

-• Blue lines: Notes this note depends on
+• Thick lines: Parents (notes this note depends on)

-• Red lines: Notes that depend on this note
+• Thin lines: Children (notes that depend on this note)

 Understanding Propagation